-Shaving cream Easter eggs might be the best Easter egg decorating hack we've seen!
-Create a perfectly-marbled display of gorgeous eggs in just minutes.
-Plus, get our best tips for making decorated eggs food-safe.
+Shaving cream Easter eggs might be the best egg decorating hack we've seen!
+Create marbled Easter eggs with shaving cream in just minutes.

 Use an ordinary material you may already have on hand to decorate gorgeous eggs this Easter—it's easier than it looks!
 Use shaving cream and food coloring to create a gorgeous design that easily transfers to the surface of hard-boiled eggs.
-If you're planning to eat the decorated eggs, try making whipped cream dyed Easter eggs.
+If you're planning to eat the decorated eggs, try making whipped cream Easter eggs.
 Just substitute a store-bought packaged whipped cream instead of shaving cream for beautiful edible eggs—just remember to store them in the refrigerator.
+Gather your little bunnies and spend the afternoon dyeing Easter eggs—you'll love how they turn out!

 How to Make Shaving Cream Dyed Eggs